ashiven/discord-gpt/README.md

 - `~session 10 [goals]` to start a 10 minute pomodoro working session, optionally telling **ChatGPT** about your goals for this session.

   ```
-  User: ~session 10 I would like to use this fruitful time in order to build an http server in python.
+  User: ~session 10 Learn how to build an http server in python.

   Bot: Your 10 minute session has been running for: